eliteportal/data-models/.github/README.md

 7. **Resolve schema organization** — selects `test.elite` or `sage.schemas.elite` based on the trigger event action
 8. **Register schemas in Synapse** — registers schemas in the resolved org via [`register-jsonschema`](https://github.com/Sage-Bionetworks-Actions/register-jsonschema); uses the release tag as the semantic version when available
 9. **Format Schema Report** — builds a markdown summary listing all generated schemas and their properties; includes Synapse links when a release tag is present
-10. **Comment PR with Schema Summary** — posts the report as a PR comment (pull request events only); also writes the report to the workflow run summary
+10. **Comment PR with Schema Summary** — posts the report as a PR comment and writes the report to the workflow run summary

 ### Synapse Organizations
 | Org Name | Purpose |